FauzanFarooqui/fauzanfarooqui.github.io/_pages/about.md

 Month | Status
 ---|---
-**October 2023** | Recieved our first paper acceptance!
+**October 2023** | Received our first paper acceptance!
 We benchmarked LLMs in the legal domain in a short paper (see details [here](https://fauzanfarooqui.github.io/publications/)) at the NLLP'23 workshop, co-located at EMNLP 2023.
 Hope to see you in Singapore this year!
 **August 2023** | Started my first position!
 I will be working as a Research Engineer on 5G systems at the Centre for Development of Telematics (C-DoT, India's telecom R&D organization).
 **December 2022** | Selected as a Student Volunteer at the prestigious on-site EMNLP 2022 conference at Abu Dhabi, UAE.
 **July 2022** | Started my research internship on Open Information Extraction at VNIT, supervised by Dr. Mansi Radke.